 The "Rules" are configured in these Chains and will take action based on conditions to be configured.

-This article provides administrators an overview and instructions on how to create and edit Policy Chains to establish Mail Policy in PGP Universal Server.
+There are many different ways to configure these Chains and Rules.
+This article goes over the basics of this functionality and provides administrators an overview and instructions on how to create and edit Policy Chains for the PGP server.

 The Mail Policy card lets you change the settings of the default mail policy chains, and add and edit policy chains and rules.
 It allows you detailed granular control of all aspects of mail processing.

-Policies are enforced on the PGP Universal Server with PGP Gateway Email, and at the desktop level with PGP Desktop Email.
-If your PGP Universal Server is outside the mailflow on your network, mail policy cannot be enforced at the network level.
+Policies are enforced on the PGP Server with PGP Gateway Email, and at the desktop level with PGP Desktop client.
+If your PGP Server is outside the mailflow on your network, mail policy cannot be enforced at the network level.
 However, you can enforce mail policy on client PGP software.
-PGP Desktop installations bound to your PGP Universal Server will receive client policy information from that server.
+PGP client installations bound to your PGP Server will receive client policy information from that server.
 Any policy chain marked as applicable to client software is enforced by the installed client application.
-Even if your PGP Universal Server is not proxying and encrypting email in the mailstream, it is important to create secure mail policy, because PGP Desktop Email receives and enforces policy information from PGP Universal Server.
+Even if your PGP Server is not proxying and encrypting email in the mailstream, it is important to create secure mail policy, because PGP client receives and enforces policy information from the PGP Server.